Sugar Beach Candy Store Entrance Family

 Some aspects of the Travel Protection Program go beyond the bounds of traditional insurance coverage, but can add extra peace of mind to your voyage.
 These non-insurance travel assistance features include:

-Cancel for Any Reason: If you have to cancel a trip, the Travel Protection Program can put money back in your pocket.
-Canceling for a specified, non-excluded reason can grant you a 100% refund of your unused trip cost.
+If you have to cancel a trip, the Travel Protection Program can put money back in your pocket.
+Cruise cancellation insurance means that canceling for a specified, non-excluded reason can grant you a 100% refund of your unused trip cost.
 Calling it off for any reason at all gives you 90% of your costs in future cruise credits.

 So when you're putting together an exciting agenda for yourself or booking a group trip, you can add this protection to the overall package to make sure you're protected and covered.

-To decide whether to take this option during cruise planning, you'll have to ask yourself what's best for your comfort and peace of mind.
+To decide if you want to take this option during cruise planning, you'll have to ask yourself what's best for your comfort and peace of mind.
 The reasons not to buy travel protection coverage basically come down to minimizing your upfront sticker price.
 The reasons to do it fall into two major categories:

 Protecting your investment: A good vacation is worth spending on.
 It can be the highlight of your year and a major milestone, whether you're going with friends, a romantic partner, the whole family or just yourself.
 Cruise insurance makes sure that your investment doesn't go away in case of an unexpected incident.